playframework/playframework/documentation/manual/working/javaGuide/main/forms/JavaForms.md

 <!--- Copyright (C) 2009-2015 Typesafe Inc. <http://www.typesafe.com> -->
 # Handling form submission

+Before you start with Play forms, read the documentation on the [[Play enhancer|PlayEnhancer]].
+The Play enhancer generates accessors for fields in Java classes for you, so that you don't have to generate them yourself.
+You may decide to use this as a convenience.
+All the examples below show manually writing accessors for your classes.

 ## Defining a form

 The `play.data` package contains several helpers to handle HTTP form data submission and validation.
 The easiest way to handle a form submission is to define a `play.data.Form` that wraps an existing class: